HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

        cm image dnf -y install $(cat $(pwd)/shs-mlnx.rpmlist) --enablerepo=slingshot-host-software-repo-group
        ```

-10. If using a tmpfs image, there are no additional steps.
-If not using a tmpfs image, contact HPCM support for instructions on how to recompress/rebuild the image to ensure the linking change persists into the booted image.
+10. If using a `tmpfs` image, there are no additional steps.
+If not using a `tmpfs` image, contact HPCM support for instructions on how to recompress/rebuild the image to ensure the linking change persists into the booted image.

 11. Boot the new image when it is ready.

-12. Apply the post-boot firmware and firmware configuration.
-General instructions are in the "Install compute nodes" section of the _HPE Slingshot Installation Guide for Bare Metal_.
+## Post-install

-13. Proceed directly to the [Firmware management](firmware_management.md#firmware-management) and [ARP settings](arp_settings.md#arp-settings) sections of this document to complete SHS compute install.
+Follow the "Update firmware for HPCM and bare metal" and "ARP settings" procedures in the _HPE Slingshot Host Software Administration Guide_.